 In addition, nuclear power facilities create thermal pollution.
 Most reactors reside close to lakes or oceans.
 Water from these sources condenses hot steam back into the water at the plant, rising in temperature.
 The facilities then discharge this heated water back into its source.
 Many native aquatic species cannot survive in this unnaturally hot water, which is often over 100 degrees Fahrenheit.

 Non-Renewable Fuel Source

-Renewal energy sources do not deplete with use.
+Renewable energy sources do not deplete with use.
 Solar power uses the sun, while wind and water use natural reoccurring phenomena to generate electricity.
-Nuclear energy does not fit this criterium.
+Nuclear energy does not fit this criterion.
 Its fuel, uranium, exists in geological formations like coal and is likewise limited.
 As we mine uranium, we deplete it and cannot manufacture more.

 Assuming we maintain our current nuclear output, analysts estimate that known supplies will last up to 200 years.
 However, relying more on nuclear power may deplete the supply quicker, causing reliability problems sooner than some anticipate.

-Although nuclear power generates no greenhouse emissions, it does produce radioactive waste.
+Although nuclear power does not generate greenhouse gas emissions, it does produce radioactive waste.
 Moreover, this toxic byproduct remains harmful for thousands of years.
 Currently, the answer to this problem is long-term storage.
-However, while it has worked so fat, storing radioactive waste presents several challenges.
+However, while it has worked so far, storing radioactive waste presents several challenges.